-Breast cancer can affect women of any age, and when it does, women are likely to go through a mastectomy – a removal of the breast and breast tissue.
+Breast Reconstruction Surgery– A Breast cancer biopsy can affect women of any age, and when it does, women are likely to go through a mastectomy – a removal of the breast and breast tissue.
+The Aesthetic Centers raises breast cancer awareness.
 Typically breast reconstruction is performed afterward in order to keep the typical female body shape.

 But because it is traditionally believed that the risk of complications increases with age, it’s become very rare for women over the age of 65 to undergo breast reconstruction.
 If you had a mastectomy at age 65 or over, it is uncommon to receive breast reconstruction compared to the rest of the population.